-(2) Adequate public notice of the invitation for bids must be given a reasonable time before the date set forth in the invitation for the opening of bids, in accordance with rules adopted by the department.
-Notice may include publication in a newspaper of general circulation at a reasonable time before the bid opening.
+(2) Adequate public notice of the invitation for bids must be given a reasonable time before the date set forth in the invitation for the submission of bids, in accordance with rules adopted by the department.
+Notice may include publication in a newspaper of general circulation at a reasonable time before the bid submission deadline.

 (3) Bids and other information received from bidders in response to an invitation for bids may not be inspected by the public until the department provides notice of intent to award a contract as provided in subsection (9).
 After the department provides notice of intent to award a contract, bids and other information received from bidders may be inspected by other bidders and the public subject to the same limitations specified in 18-4-304(8) for competitive sealed proposals.

 (4) Bids must be unconditionally accepted without alteration or correction, except as authorized in this chapter.
 Bids must be evaluated based on the requirements set forth in the invitation for bids, which may include criteria to determine acceptability, such as inspection, testing, quality, workmanship, delivery, and suitability for a particular purpose.
 Those criteria that will affect the bid price and be considered in evaluation for award must be objectively measurable, such as discounts, transportation costs, and total or life-cycle costs.
 The invitation for bids must set forth the evaluation criteria to be used.
 Only criteria set forth in the invitation for bids may be used in bid evaluation.